 The PRINT command can be used to transmit control codes and escape sequences from a file to the printer in order to set up various parameters.
-For instance, if you want to set up NLQ printing, the command is $\langle ESC \rangle \ge x 1$ (1Bh 78h 31h).
+For instance, if you want to set up letter quality printing, the command is $\langle ESC \rangle \times 1$ (1Bh 78h 31h).

 A file must therefore be created using these three characters.
-Though the MS-DOS line editor EDLIN can be used, there is a small difficulty in inputting the $\langle ESC \rangle$ character.
+Though the MS-DOS line editor EDLIN can be used, there is a small difficulty in inputting the <ESC> character.
 This is achieved with the following sequence: